Conclusion of Sinchu Jaabo and Kaani Kunda Pump Project – The Gambia

 This project has been completed under the direction of Returned Peace Corps Volunteer Jeremy Mak.
 To read about the beginning of the project, CLICK HERE.

 The project was to rehabilitate 7 Mark II Handpumps in 3 districts.

-I'm writing to let you know that I have concluded the Sinchu Njabo and Kaani Kunda Pump Project in Central River Region, The Gambia, West Africa, on May 14, 2012.
+I’m writing to let you know that I have concluded the Sinchu Njabo and Kaani Kunda Pump Project in the Central River Region, The Gambia, West Africa, on May 14, 2012.

 A more fitting title is Upper Badibu/Niamina Dankunku/Niamina West Pump Project.
 While we originally planned to rehabilitate 10 Mark II pumps in 7 villages, we were able to repair 14 pumps in 7 villages and improved access to water for a conservative estimate of 5,100 beneficiaries.
 The project sites, with number of fix pumps and revised beneficiary numbers are:

 - Naani Kunda, 500 people, 2 pumps fixed

 - Touba Murit, 300 people, 1 pump fixed